im-turn/cocks-rs-old/README.md

 # Turn's Cock Tier Evaluator

 The Cock Tier Evaluator is a Rust-based library for categorizing and scoring features of the male genitalia.

-This is a brief overview of the functionality provided by this library.
+Scoring and judgements are based on the input from the almight 'turn' himself.

 ## Modules
 - **tier:** Provides a classification system for the overall quality of a penis, based on its aggregate score.